-Goal 5b: Leverage Rural Assets Objective Partners Timeframe - Performance Measures 1 1 2 3 4 5 + + Facilitate the development of a database of the region's amenities showcasing a high quality of life through assets including but not limited to natural resources, arts, agritourism, restaurants, specialty stores, schools, essential services and healthcare.
+Goal 5b: Leverage Rural Assets Objective Partners Timeframe - Performance Measures 2 3 4 5 + Facilitate the development of a database of the region's amenities showcasing a high quality of life through assets including but not limited to natural resources, arts, agritourism, restaurants, specialty stores, schools, essential services and healthcare.
 EDD; CCD; Kansas Sampler Foundation; Municipal Governments; County Governments; From the Land of Kansas; Local Businesses; Convention and Visitors Bureaus; Tourism Directors; Arts Councils х х × Research Conducted to Develop Database; Meetings Facilitated among Stakeholders; Tourism Expenditures Continue to utilize the bi-monthly newsletter, website and blog as resources for sharing "spotlight projects", success stories and other case studies to showcase the region's accomplishments.
-Municipal Governments; County Governments; Clients and Partners of NCRPC x x x x x x Number of Spotlight Projects, Success Stories and other Case Studies by NCRPC Continue to research and market existing incentives for remote working in NCK, as well as remote working best practices EDD: Rural and Remote; Local Businesses; CCD х х х х х х Increase in Remote Workers moving to NCK, as well as Remote Work Options from Local Businesses to promote Population Growth
+Municipal Governments; County Governments; Clients and Partners of NCRPC x x x x x x Number of Spotlight Projects, Success Stories and other Case Studies by NCRPC Continue to research and market existing incentives for remote working in NCK, as well as remote working best practices ig incentives for remote EDD: Rural and Remote; Ing in NCK, as well as remote Local Businesses; CCD х х х х х Increase in Remote Workers moving to NCK, as well as Remote Work Options from Local Businesses to promote Population Growth